 - 1. Avoid low spots in long runs of pipe.
 Grade all pipe 1/4 in.
 (6.35 mm) for every 15 ft (4.6 m) of length to prevent traps.
 Grade all horizontal runs downward to risers.
 Use risers to connect to heating section and to meter. - 2.
 Protect all segments of piping system against physical and thermal damage.
 Support all piping with appropriate straps, hangers, etc. Use a minimum of one hanger every 6 ft (1.8 m).
-For pipe sizes larger than 1/2 in., follow recommendations of national codes. - 3.
+For pipe sizes larger than 1/2 in., (12.7 mm) follow recommendations of national codes. - 3.
 Apply joint compound (pipe dope) sparingly and only to male threads of joint when making pipe connections.
 Use only pipe dope that is resistant to action of liquefied petroleum gases as specified by local and/or national codes.
 Never use Teflon tape. - 4.
-Install sediment trap in riser leading to heating section (See Fig. 8).
-This drip leg functions as a trap for dirt and condensate. - 5.
-Install an accessible, external, manual main shutoff valve in gas supply pipe within 6 ft (1.8 m) of heating section. - 6.
-Install ground-joint union close to heating section between unit manual shutoff and external manual main shut-off valve. - 7.
-Pressure test all gas piping in accordance with local and national plumbing and gas codes before connecting piping to unit.
+Install sediment trap in riser leading to heating section (See Fig. 7).
+This drip leg functions as a trap for dirt and condensate.

-Fig. 8 - Sediment Trap
+Fig. 7 - Sediment Trap